 - You do not have to use a fabric softener because the sheets are already naturally soft

-Overall, washing bamboo sheets requires cold water and a delicate setting during a machine wash.
+Overall, washing bed sheets for bamboo products requires cold water and a delicate setting during a machine wash.
 Cleaning products such as bleach and fabric softeners are unnecessary, and they may ruin the bamboo fabric.

-When it comes to bamboo bed sheets, mother nature is the best drying method.
-Air drying away from direct sunlight is necessary to keep the softness and color.
+When it comes to drying, mother nature is the best drying method.
+Air drying away from direct sunlight is necessary to keep the softness and colour.

 If wrinkles do occur, don’t worry, they will go away in a few hours.